Soprano Lisette Oropesa onstage at Episcopal School of Baton Rouge during the April 2026 speaker series.

 The full presentation: From Episcopal to the World Stage

-Below is the complete deck Lisette walked the students through — eighteen slides spanning Who Am I?, Who Are You?, and Who Are You Becoming?.
-Use the arrows or dots to step through at your own pace.
+Click through the eighteen slides Lisette walked the students through — spanning Who Am I?, Who Are You?, and Who Are You Becoming?.

 About Lindley Spaht Dodson